0x29-AIDeepMingML/RoboND-Rover-Project/README.md

 The to_polar_coords will do this job in my code.
 ### Modify the logic of decision
 The "perception.py" is the eye of the Rover and also the "decision.py" file is the control center of the Rover.
 They are called in the "driver_rover.py" to complate once step of Rover Moving.
 We can get one image from RoverState.img in only one step.
 Then deal with this image will make a decision about next moving.
 It's really hard for me to modify "decision.py".
-I tried several kind of strategy, but it is always get worse.So in this submit I only modify the Rover.steer to different value when choise left or right.
-This will make the Rover keep to one side and avoid some loops.
+I tried several kind of strategy, but it is always get worse.
+So in this submit I only change Rover.nav_dists**2 to be len(Rover.nav_angles).
+Because the value of Rover.stop_forward is 50, but Rover.nav_dists is just an array.
+They can't be caculated together with '>' or '<'.
 ## Future Enhancement
 I'll work on this project.
 I'm trying the A* algorithm to make route planning.